raspberrypilearning/generic-python-regex-text-between-patterns/en/step_1.md

 	[' Here is a line ', ' and here is some more ']
 	```

-- What happens with multi-line strings?
+- What happens with strings spread across multiple lines, such as the one below?

 	```python
 	import re